gpertea/stringtie/README.md

  -M fraction of bundle allowed to be covered by multi-hit reads (default:1) -p number of threads (CPUs) to use (default: 1)
  -A gene abundance estimation output file
+ -N nascent aware assembly: use this option with rRNA-depleted RNAseq
+     libraries (e.g. Total RNA, Ribo-Zero)
- -E define window around possibly erroneous splice sites from long reads to
+ --nasc : enables -N but also outputs the assembled nascent transcripts -E define window around possibly erroneous splice sites from long reads to
     look out for correct splice sites (default: 25)
  -B enable output of Ballgown table files which will be created in the